An Open Letter to Christians Regarding Marital Conflict and Divorce

 Approaching marital and family law by conciliating and collaborating is pregnant with opportunities to help believers live free in the forgiving love and loving forgiveness with each other that God in Christ has for them every nanosecond of every day.

-This is why Stefan and I are passionate about this alternative approach to resolving marital and family conflict.
+This is why I am passionate about this alternative approach to resolving marital and family conflict.

-The steps Stefan and I are taking to lead this movement are:
+The steps I am taking to lead this movement are:

 - Practice it with the believers God sends us to represent.